The Mouse That Roared (film): Box office

-The film did not perform up to expectations in the UK earning theatrical rentals of $200,000 but was a surprise hit at the US box office with rentals of $2 million.
-It was felt that the reluctance of the characters to join the army in a time of need was received less well in the UK than in the US.
+The film did not perform up to expectations in the UK, earning theatrical rentals of $200,000 but was a surprise hit at the US box office with rentals of $2 million.
+Variety reported that the reluctance of the characters to join Grand Fenwick's army in a time of need was received less well in the UK than in the US.